 Nearly all of us can recall being exposed to the horrible smell of moth balls at some point in our lives.
 However, when desperation takes hold, and I know clothes moth can induce feelings of desperation, it is human nature to reach for what we know.
 The problem is the term ‘Moth Balls’ is broad and depending on who you buy them from, the active ingredient varies.
 You may be looking for the original moth ball but chemicals in these are banned and for good reason, so, I thought it would be useful to give you a bit of background information before you buy.

 If you look at the product labels, modern moth balls use pyrethroids such as Transfluthrin, which is none too pleasant either.
 To be effective, moth balls are designed to be opened in a sealed container holding the clothes you wish to fumigate.
 Used in this way, the ingredients are not harmful, as we do not inhale or come in contact with the gasses which are released.
-However, if the packaging is opened outside of a sealed container, or clothes are not aired before wearing, this is when humans and animals can become harmed by the fumes released.
+However, if the packaging is opened outside of a sealed container, or clothes are not aired before wearing, this is when humans and animals can become harmed by a large amount of the fumes released.

 Inhalation of or skin contact with Transfluthrin is known to cause nervousness, anxiety, convulsions and skin allergies, amongst other symptoms, so it is important to follow the instructions on the label.